 — NCAA Softball (@NCAAsoftball) June 9, 2021

-Mudge, a redshirt freshman outfielder, has Colossians 3:23 on her Twitter and Instagram account, and has said in the past that the verse is what helps her stay focused when she takes the field.
-The verse reads, “whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
+Mudge, a redshirt freshman outfielder, has Colossians 3:23 in her Twitter and Instagram bios, and has said in the past that the verse is what helps her stay focused when she takes the field.
+The verse reads, “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”